Sun-Lab-NBB/ataraxis-base-utilities/README.md

 ## Detailed Description

-This library is one of the two 'base-dependency' libraries included in every project 'Ataraxis' library.
-It aggregates utility functions and classes that are expected to be shared and reused by many libraries.
-For example, this library includes the Console class, which provides message and error logging functionality.
-By using Console, many Sun Lab libraries benefit from a unified and robust logging framework without having to re-implement it from scratch.
-Any class or function that is copied with minor modification into five or more modules is a good candidate for inclusion into this library.
+This library is one of the two 'base' dependency libraries used by every other Sun Lab project (the other being [ataraxis-automation](https://github.com/Sun-Lab-NBB/ataraxis-automation)).
+It aggregates common utility functions that are expected to be shared and reused by many other lab projects, such as message and error logging.
+This library is designed to avoid re-implementing the same set of utility features for every lab projects.
+This is important, since most of our codebases employ a highly modular and decentralized design with many independent subprojects dynamically assembled into functional pipelines.
+Generally, any class or function that is copied with minor modifications into five or more Sun Lab projects is a good candidate for inclusion into this library.

-While this library comes preconfigured to work for the Sun Lab projects, it can work for any project with minor refactoring.
+Despite a strong focus on supporting Sun Lab projects, this library can be used in non-lab project with minor refactoring.
+Specifically, anyone willing to reuse this library in their project may need to adjust the default values and configurations used throughout this library to match their specific needs.
+Otherwise, it should be readily integrable with any other project due to its minimalistic design (both in terms of features and dependencies).
 ___

 ## Features

 - Supports Windows, Linux, and OSx.
-- Console class that handles message / error logging via click or loguru backend.
+- Loguru-based Console class that provides message and logging functionality.
 - Pure-python API.
 - GPL 3 License.
 ___

 ## Table of Contents